 For the Transportation Spending Accounts, if you have a balance remaining in the "Pay Me Back" option of the Parking Account when you leave, you may continue to submit claims against the balance in your account for up to 180 days following the end of the benefit month (for example, expenses incurred in January must be claimed by July); otherwise, your Parking Account balance will be forfeited.
 You may not continue to make contributions to the Transportation Spending Accounts after your termination.
-If you are planning to leave the company, you should change your contributions.
+If you are planning to leave the company, you should change your contribution amount to zero approximately one month before your departure in order to avoid forfeiting any contributions.
 The Transportation Spending Accounts, under Section 132 of the Internal Revenue regulations, allow qualified transportation expenses to be excluded from an employee's gross income.
 Under these regulations, before-tax contributions are non-refundable to the employee under any circumstances including termination of employment.